googleapis/js-genai/README.md

 > **API Key Security:** Avoid exposing API keys in client-side code.
 > Use server-side implementations in production environments.

+## Code Generation

+Generative models are often unaware of recent API and SDK updates and may suggest outdated or legacy code.

+We recommend using our Code Generation instructions [`codegen_instructions.md`](https://raw.githubusercontent.com/googleapis/js-genai/refs/heads/main/codegen_instructions.md) when generating Google Gen AI SDK code to guide your model towards using the more recent SDK features.
+Copy and paste the instructions into your development environment to provide the model with the necessary context.

 ## Prerequisites

 1. Node.js version 20 or later